roz0n/Veximoji/README.md

 ## Validators

-In the event you would like to validate any of the above codes or terms manually for whatever reason, **`Veximoji`** exposes its validation methods for your convenience.
+In the event you would like to validate any of the above manually, validation methods are publicly exposed for your convenience.

 ### `validateISO3166_1(code:) -> Bool`